rancheng/macOS-use/README.md

 # Getting strated
-⚠️ Important: Review the [Warning](#warning) section before proceeding. <br> As this is an early release, You might experience varying success rates depending on task prompt, and we're actively working on improvements. contact me on [Discord](https://link.browser-use.com/discord) or follow me on [Twitter](https://x.com/OfirOzeri), your input is crucial and highly valuable!
+⚠️ Important: Review the [Warning](#warning) section before proceeding. <br> As this is an early release, You might experience varying success rates depending on task prompt, we're actively working on improvements. <br> contact me on [Discord](https://link.browser-use.com/discord) or follow me on [Twitter](https://x.com/OfirOzeri), your input is crucial and highly valuable!

 Clone the repo
 <br>